RanSuLab/starter-academic/content/en/publication/Developing a Multi-Dose Computational/index.md

 ---
-title: "Predicting drug-induced hepatotoxicity based on biological feature maps and diverse classification strategies"
+title: "Developing a Multi-Dose Computational Model for Drug-induced Hepatotoxicity Prediction based on Toxicogenomics Data"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here